gportalanza/The-Sock-Shop-microservices-demo-with-Docker-Compose/README.md

 # Microservices-demo-with-Docker-Compose

-This is a Linux Ubuntu implementation of the containerized web page Sock Shop (https://microservices-demo.github.io/) **Prerequisites:**
+This is a Linux Ubuntu implementation of the containerized web page Sock Shop (https://microservices-demo.github.io/) and its load testing.

+**Prerequisites:**
 1. Have both Docker and Docker Compose installed.
 Reference: